snnmbb/INTERNSHIP_PROGRAM/README.md

 Main file for developer : MAIN Application for DEVELOPER.py
     main program fordeveloper.

-How to use application
+How to use application for users
 1.Open VScode
-2.Open MAIN&UI V3.py
+2.Open MAIN Application for USER.py
 3.Click play button on the right top of VScode program.
 4.Wait untill apllication pop up UI window
 5.Enter values in each parameter.